General Codebase Orientation#

 This directory contains the Sphinx project for this documentation.

-You can create an environment to build the documentation using
+You can install the dependencies for building the documentation using

 and you can build the documentation by running